f0rr0/f0rr0.github.io/README.md

 You should have the site running on `localhost:8000`.

+### Deployment

+Gatsby can be deployed on any static server.
+This one is deployed via GitHub Pages on the master branch.

 ### Cross-post to Medium

 Make a `.env` file in `./src/scripts` and set your [Medium Integration Token](https://help.medium.com/hc/en-us/articles/215274738-Integration-tokens) like so: